18th May - 25th 2019

 Day 6 Mte Terminillo

-Our transfer to Monteleone di Spoleto takes us via mountain roads and spectacular scenery with frequent stops for roadside flowers…orchids included: sword-leaved helleborine (Cephalanthera longifolia), violet limodore (Limodorum abortivum) and bird’s nest orchid (Neottia nidus avis)…in several places there are interesting butterflies such as Black-veined whites. and a range of ‘blues’.
+Our transfer to Monteleone di Spoleto takes us via mountain roads and spectacular scenery with frequent stops for roadside flowers…orchids included: sword-leaved helleborine (Cephalanthera longifolia), violet limodore (Limodorum abortivum) and bird’s nest orchid (Neottia nidus avis)…in several places there are interesting butterflies such as Black-veined whites. and a bewildering range of ‘blues’ and fritillaries.

 Day 7 Mte Terminillo

 Our base allows us to reach the heights of Monte Terminillo travelling through dense beech woodlands to the heights beyond.
-Scenically, the limestone crags give the impression of a mini-Dolomite range - here is a true alpine realm where the short turf is studded with gentians, androsaces (rock jasmines), colourful pansies and spring crocus (Crocus verna) near the edges of patches of melting snow… Orchids include the distinct colour forms of elderflower orchid (Dactylorhiza sambucina) as well as pale-flowered orchid (Orchis pallens)
+Scenically, the limestone crags give the impression of a mini-Dolomite range: here is a true alpine realm where the short turf is studded with gentians, Androsaces (rock jasmines), colourful pansies and spring crocus (Crocus verna) near the edges of patches of melting snow… Orchids include the distinct magenta and yellow colour forms of elderflower orchid (Dactylorhiza sambucina) as well as pale-flowered orchid (Orchis pallens)

 Day 8 Return to Rome and the flights home